 You do not have to be a student at a University to apply, and there are certainly no degree or age limitations.

 The scholarship will be based on where you live, how much your set expenses are, and any special circumstances which you might wish to share with us so that we can consider them.

 Finding a teammate before submitting your application is required.
 The team consists of exactly two people, working from the same city.
 Having a team that consists of more than two students is not possible.
 It is also not possible to apply alone.

 It is important that you both work well together as you will be working very closely throughout the summer, planning your team goals together, and being the closest support for one another!

 For further information on finding a teammate we have prepared a detailed guide for you here.

 Coaches are developers who sit down with you, guide you through relevant coding steps and troubleshoot with you at regular intervals.
-Consequently, it is required that they are based in the same city as your team.
+Consequently, it is recommended that they are based in the same city as your team.